 - 4 tablespoons bacon grease or about three slices of bacon

-- 1 pound pork shoulder or boneless ribs
+- 1 pound pork butt cubed

 - 1 pound Andouille Sausage sliced in medallions